baroquon/reefpoints/source/posts/2017-08-24-elixir-open-command-with-terminal-emacs.md

 The open command works by looking for the `ELIXIR_EDITOR` or `EDITOR` environment variables.
 This works great for GUI editors like sublime, where you can simply set `export ELIXIR_EDITOR="subl"` and be on your way.
-For terminal based editors like emacs, some hacking was involved to make it work.
+For terminal based editors like Emacs, some hacking was involved to make it work.

 First things first, I wanted `open` to align with my workflow.
-It wasn't enough for `open` to launch the buffer inside a single emacs instance, since I often have half a dozen tmux sessions, each with their own emacs instance for the project and iex sessions running.
-I needed a solution that allowed `open` to target `ELIXIR_EDITOR` at my current project's emacs process.
+It wasn't enough for `open` to launch the buffer inside a single Emacs instance, since I often have half a dozen tmux sessions, each with their own Emacs instance for the project and iex sessions running.
+I needed a solution that allowed `open` to target `ELIXIR_EDITOR` at my current project's Emacs process.
 And down the rabbit hole I went.

-To make it happen, I made use of emacs' built in client/server feature where emacs can start a "server" and `emacsclient` can attach or interact with it from elsewhere.
-For the "current project" target, I first check for an active git repo, and fallback to the current directory basename.
-Additionally, when emacs launches, I start an emacs server using this current project name.
+To make it happen, I made use of Emacs' built in client/server feature where Emacs can start a "server" and `emacsclient` can attach or interact with it from elsewhere.
+For the "current project" target, I first check for an active Git repo, and fallback to the current directory basename.
+Additionally, when Emacs launches, I start an Emacs server using this current project name.
 Lastly, I target `ELIXIR_EDITOR` at a custom bash script which checks the current project and calls `emacsclient` with the appropriate server name.
 Let's break it down.

 > Note: we must save a couple bash scripts inside `/usr/local/bin` instead of defining them somewhere in user-land.
-We have to do this because Elixir and emacs load our shell environment differently from user-land, so things like our `.bash_profile` won't be loaded.
+We have to do this because Elixir and Emacs load our shell environment differently from user-land, so things like our `.bash_profile` won't be loaded.

 First, create a new file named `current_project_name` at